system76/tech-docs/src/models/pang10/internal-overview.md

 - Speaker connectors are highlighted in maroon
 - Speakers are highlighted in olive
 - Touchpad connector is highlighted in dashed red
+- BIOS flash chip (U33) is highlighted in black

 ## Under-keyboard components and connectors: